Our Mission

 3. Find Your County

 Probate is filed in the county where the deceased lived.
-Find your county's specific information including clerk contacts, filing fees, and court procedures in our Florida county directory.
+Find your county's specific information including clerk contacts, filing fees, and court procedures in our county directory.

 4. Know the Timeline

-Understand what to expect with our Florida probate timeline guide.
+Understand what to expect with our probate timeline guide.
 Learn about mandatory waiting periods and what can cause delays.

 5. Explore Your Options